carlosrivera/wordpress-plugin-exercise/README.md

 Bonus Points
 ------------

-For extra credit, make the user facing website toggle between office locations without making the page reload.
+* Make the user facing website toggle between office locations without making the page reload.
 This would require use of Ajax.
+* Package this website into a Docker container, including a preconfigured LAMP stack and the plugin already installed.